KearaBerlin/tic_tac_toe/readme.md

 ## More Information
 This package was written during Fall 2022 as a project for CSCI 5551 (Introduction to Intelligent Robotic Systems) at the University of Minnesota.

-Authors: Keara Berlin, A. N., S. T. I.
+Authors: Keara Berlin, Amarachi Nzeukwu, Sai Tarun Inaganti